George H. Olmsted

 Major General George Hamden Olmsted (March 18, 1901 – October 8, 1998) was an American military officer and insurance executive.
+Throughout Olmsted's career, he was a champion of the concepts of better education, jobs, and opportunities for all people.
+In the fields of banking and insurance, he brought availability and affordability of products and services to a market that was battered by the Great Depression.
+He carried on the dream of Arthur J. Morris, the founder of Financial General Corporation, that "anyone who has a steady job can qualify for installment credit from a bank".

 Early life

 George H. Olmsted was born in Des Moines, Iowa, the second of four children of Ernest and Alice Lockwood Olmsted.
 He graduated from West High School in Des Moines and attended Iowa State University briefly during the fall of 1918, before receiving his appointment to the United States Military Academy at West Point on November 4, 1918.